erlenddahl/routing/README.md

+# Routing

+Efficient library for finding the best route between two points in a (road) network.
+Uses Dijkstra.
+RoutingCLI and RoutingApi are two different wrappers around the library, superfluously documented below.

 # RoutingCLI

 Command line interface for finding routes between one or more coordinate pairs.

-Warning: must be run with custom binary encoded road network file (get it from Erlend).
+Warning: must be run with custom binary encoded road network file, which can be downloaded from here: http://mobilitet.sintef.no/energimodul/roadnetworks/

 Run RoutingCLI.exe "C:\path\to\config.json".